Leemo94/ChaosDAO_docs/history/MembersHired.md

 # ChaosDAO Members Hired

-One of the most successful and unexpected parts of ChaosDAO has been the number of members who have been hired to project teams (maybe based on connections made within ChaosDAO?).
+One of the most unexpectedly successful parts of ChaosDAO has been the number of members who have been hired to project teams (maybe based on connections made within ChaosDAO?).
 We attempt to list them here:

 | Username      | Timeframe         | Team Joined        | Approx. title                    |
 | ------------- | ----------------- | ------------------ | -------------------------------- |